ShengnanTang/WaveFlow/readme.md

 This code is the official PyTorch implementation of our Paper: WaveFlow: Hierarchical Frequency-Decoupled Flow Matching for Probabilistic Time Series Forecasting .

-If you find this project helpful, please don't forget to give it a ⭐ Star to show your support.
-Thank you!
+If you find this project useful, star it ⭐!
+Thanks for your support.

 ## Quickstart